top of page

 2. You may notch, dimple or cold bend your frame.

-5. You may close Y frames by either welding it closed with a maximum ⅛ inch metal on the top and bottom of the Y or the driver may use two 1’’ bolts.
+5. You may close Y frames by either welding it closed with a maximum ⅛ inch material on the top and bottom of the Y or the driver may use two 1’’ bolts.

 6. Mopar subframes may be swapped between Y frame and shocker cars.
-You are NOT allowed to swap imperial subs.
+NO Imperial subs.

 - You may repair rusted frames on your car with MAX ⅛ inch plating.
 You may go 1 inch past frame damage.
 A hole must be drilled in the middle of the plate to determine thickness.